Ransomware is now considered to be one of the biggest threats in cyber space – and workplaces of all sizes are at risk.

 The effects of ransomware on SMEs can be devastating.
 A 2017 report from Osterman Research showed that almost a quarter of small and medium businesses (with less than 1,000 employees) that experienced a ransomware attack in the last year had to stop business operations immediately.

-Here are ways a company can protect their devices from ransomware:
+What ways can a company protect their devices from ransomware?

 - Keep all software, operating systems, and devices updated with the latest security patches.
 Remember, updates are usually created as a result of a new security vulnerability.

 - Use a trustworthy antivirus software.
 Look for software that protects your data but doesn’t disrupt user experience.

 - Back up sensitive data.
 Back up data daily to an offline location or a cloud service provider.
 There have been cases where malware has spread from the point of infection to the on-site back-up system.

 - Provide ongoing security awareness training.
 All employees must know how to identify suspicious emails or links.
 They should be careful about what websites they visit, URLs they follow, and applications and mobile apps they download.